 Template wizard for Word shells

-Creating new shells using a wizard [Lite+ and Pro+ versions]
+Creating new shells using a wizard [Lite+Shells and Pro+Shells versions]

 ClaimMaster lets you easily convert your existing Office Actions or other documents into shell templates that can be used with the shell generation tool.

-- In Word 2007 or later - from the ClaimMaster Ribbon, click on the USPTO Office Actions, Shells, and Forms menu, then select Analyze Office Actions and Generate Shell Documents, then Convert Existing Document into Shell Template:
+- From the ClaimMaster Ribbon, click on the USPTO Office Actions, Shells, and Forms menu, then select Analyze Office Actions and Generate Shell Documents, then Convert Existing Document into Shell Template:

 Step 1: Convert an existing document to a new shell